Romanian Gastronomy: Traditional Dishes & Culinary Delights

 Balmoș

-Is a dish adored by Transylvanians and is made from polenta, but not boiled in water, but in a fatty whey, called „jintuit”.
+Do Transylvanians adore a dish and is made from polenta, but not boiled in water, but in a fatty whey, called „jintuiala”.

 Mici (minced meat rolls)